 The Gaslamp Quarter in Downtown San Diego is an urban hotspot that connects seamlessly to Liberty Station, a historic military training center recently turned into an entertaining destination with shops, eateries, art galleries, brew pubs, a public market and more.
 Take a ride from the Gaslamp Quarter to Liberty Station via pedestrian and bicycle paths that allow you to roll through downtown and San Diego's Marina District, along Spanish Landing Park and into Point Loma.

 Don't want to hassle bringing a bike on your trip?
 There are many bike rental shops in and around San Diego.
 Search for "bike rentals" on this site or on the route map provided to find your preference.

 View Downtown to Liberty Station Along San Diego Bay in a larger map

 - 101 5th Avenue at Martin Luther King Jr. Promenade, San Diego, CA 92101

-- The bayfront area near the San Diego cruise terminal is home to the Navy Pier and ships such as the USS Midway Museum, the Star of India,or the Maritime Museum of San Diego.
+- The bayfront area near the San Diego cruise terminal is home to the Navy Pier, ships such as the USS Midway Museum and the Star of India, and the Maritime Museum of San Diego.
 Across the way, the pretty Waterfront Park overlooks the yacht-filled bay.

 - Spanish Landing Park, a linear park along San Diego Bay, is a perfect spot for a tree-shaded break in the ride to watch yachts come in and out of Harbor Island's marina.